Complete, fully revised papers and reviews, should be send by email only to firstname.lastname@example.org.

 - Any translation or correction must be done by the authors themselves.

 Authors are responsible for correcting quotes.
-Reference standards must be consistent throughout the text and follow a standard recognized by academics.
-We recommend (not mandatory) the use of the latest version of the APA standard.
+Reference standards must be consistent throughout the text and follow a standard recognized internationally by academics.
+We recommend the use of the latest version of the APA standard.

 Citing and references in the text